 - Organize Renewables NB meetings and work on funding applications to support the work of Renewables NB.

-- Preparation and presentation of regular updates to the Town (including Town Council) and EOS Eco-Energy.
+- Preparation and presentation of regular updates to the municipality (including Council meetings) and EOS.

-- General help with office tasks, public inquiries, attend EOS meetings, project budgeting, report writing, liaise with funders and partners, communicate with EOS members and volunteers, etc.
+- General help with office tasks, public inquiries, attend EOS meetings, write and submit funding proposals, project budgeting, report writing, liaise with funders and partners, communicate with EOS members and volunteers, contribute to EOS newsletter and social media, assist with administrative tasks, etc.

 Experience, Knowledge, Skills:

-- Strong knowledge and/or experience in the areas of GHG emissions reduction, climate change adaption and mitigation, and/or sustainable development especially within the context of municipal government.
+- Strong knowledge and/or experience in the areas of renewable energy, energy efficiency, GHG emissions reduction, climate change adaption and mitigation, sustainable development and public outreach especially within a community-based context.

 - Understanding and appreciation of the municipal government process is an asset.

 - Excellent presentation, and facilitation skills.
-Strong written and verbal communication abilities.
+Strong written and verbal communication skills.

-- Community outreach experience, ability to establish/maintain effective working relationships with community stakeholders.
+- Community outreach and engagement experience, ability to establish/maintain effective working relationships.

 - Strong multi-tasking, organizational skills.